mirrexagon/lua-irc-engine/README.md

 the near future).
 ```

-Note: Much of the functionality of this module (eg. replying to server PINGs, sending PRIVMSGs with irc:send()) is in submodules, none of which are loaded when the object is created.
+Note: Much of the functionality of this module (eg. replying to server PINGs, sending PRIVMSGs with `irc.send`) is in submodules, none of which are loaded when the object is created.
 To load the standard modules, use:
 ```lua
 irc:load_module("base")
 irc:load_module("message")